-The thesis defence will be scheduled only after the academic unit has advised the CGSR the thesis is ready for defence and has recommended at least one (for Master's) or three (for Ph.D.) person(s) to serve as External Examiner.
+The thesis defence will be scheduled only after the academic unit has advised the CGSR that the thesis is ready for defence, and has recommended at least one (for Master's) or three (for Ph.D.) person(s) to serve as External Examiner.

-It is the academic unit's responsibility to ensure the student file contains all necessary documentation and the academic requirements for the degree have been met.
+It is the academic unit's responsibility to ensure the student file contains all necessary documentation, and that the academic requirements for the degree have been met.

 It is the student's responsibility to ensure all requirements of the Program of Studies have been completed, registration is current, outstanding fees are paid, and University deadlines are respected in view of any particular convocation.

-Note: It is the responsibility of a student who may have any disability that could interfere with his/her conduct or ability to respond to questioning at an oral defence, to reveal the problem in sufficient time prior to the defence to allow the Examining Committee and the CGSR to take measures to mitigate the situation at the oral exam.
-The student must inform her/his Supervisor or Graduate Chair, who in turn must inform the CGSR of any potential problems.
+Note: It is the responsibility of a student who may have any disability that could interfere with his/her conduct or ability to respond to questioning at an oral defence, to reveal the problem in sufficient time prior to the defence to allow the Examining Committee and the CGSR to make arrange for any required accomodations at the oral exam.
+The student must inform her/his Supervisor or Graduate Chair, who in turn must inform the CGSR of any potential challenges.

 As soon as the student's Advisory Committee determines the student's thesis is ready for defence, a memo should be sent by the Graduate Chair to the CGSR using the template available on the CGSR website.